 1095 High Carbon Steel: 1095 is what is known as a hyper eutectoid steel.
 This means it has an extra amount of carbon in the makeup of the steel, which precipitates iron carbides.
 This combined with a quality heat treat regimen provides good edge retention while retaining "sharpenability".
 1095 is a popular steel among outdoorsman everywhere.
 My main use for 1095 these days is to combine it with 15N20 steel in Damascus (pattern welded) blades.

 O1 Tool Steel: A high carbon steel that is correctly classified as an alloy steel because of its minimal alloying elements of manganese, chromium, tungsten and molybdenum, O1 is a popular steel in bushcraft and general outdoor use knives.
 It is a bit tougher and more abrasion resistant than regular carbon steels like 1080 and 1095.
 O1 contains about .95 percent carbon.
 I don't use O1 as much these days, in favor of 52100.
 This is because 52100 has a composition that works well for forging the high performance knives I make, and seems to be more ubiquitous and therefore more cost effective than O1.

 80CRV2: A tough alloy steel with about .80 percent carbon, some chromium and vanadium, 80CRV2 is a great option for tough blades with good edge retention.

 Carbon and alloy steels are an excellent option for many knives.
+This is because unlike most stainless and high alloy steels, they sharpen easily, take a very keen edge, and hold an edge very well.
 They do require a bit more attention to prevent corrosion if used in wet applications.
 In my experience, simply wiping the blade clean and dry after use is adequate to prevent rusting.

 In cases of extended storage or wet climates, wiping on a layer of oil is recommended.
 Additionally, it is not advisable to store your knife in its leather sheath as the tannins can react with the steel and cause corrosion.